It is a rare form of chromosomal rearrangement. It occurs in humans’ five pairs of acrocentric chromosomes, such as 13, 14, 15, 21, and 22.

-Robertsonian translocation (also called central fusion or full-arm fusion) is a type of chromosomal translocation that occurs mainly between acrocentric chromosomes, where the breakpoints are between the short and long arms of two acrocentric chromosomes, which may or may not be homologous
+Robertsonian translocation (also called central fusion or full-arm fusion) is a chromosomal translocation that occurs mainly between acrocentric chromosomes.
+The breakpoints are between two acrocentric chromosomes’ short and long arms, which may or may not be homologous.

-In a balanced way, a Robertsonian translocation simply produces a chromosome fused with the full function of the two acrocentric chromosomes that originated it and, as such, there are no negative phenotypic effects.
+In a balanced way, a Robertsonian translocation produces a chromosome fused with the full function of the two acrocentric chromosomes that originated it.
+As such, there are no adverse phenotypic effects.

-However, in unbalanced form, it can lead to an alteration in the number of chromosomes and several syndromes of malformation and mental retardation.
+However, in an unbalanced form, it can alter the number of chromosomes and several syndromes of malformation and mental retardation.

 This is due to non-disjunction during gametogenesis, so the mother has a higher risk of transmission (10%) than the father (1%).

-A feature of the chromosomes that are commonly found to experience such translocations is that they possess an acrocentric centromere, dividing the chromosome into a large arm that contains the vast majority of genes, and a short arm with a much smaller proportion of genetic content.
+A feature of the chromosomes that are commonly found to experience such translocations is that they possess an acrocentric centromere, dividing the chromosome into a giant arm that contains the vast majority of genes and a short cape with a much smaller proportion of genetic content.

-Short-arm fusion contains non-essential genes, such as those that encode rRNA, which are still present in multiple copies in the genome, short arms are usually lost after a few rounds of cell division.
+Short-arm fusion contains non-essential genes, such as those that encode rRNA, which is still present in multiple copies in the genome; short arms are usually lost after a few rounds of cell division.

-When a Robertsonian translocation occurs and the long arm of chromosome 21 binds with the long arm of chromosomes 14 or 15, this heterozygous carrier is phenotypically normal since there are two copies of all major chromosomal arms and, therefore, two copies of all the essential genes.
+When a Robertsonian translocation occurs, and the long arm of chromosome 21 binds with the long arm of chromosomes 14 or 15, this heterozygous carrier is phenotypically regular since there are two copies of all significant chromosomal components; therefore, two copies of all the essential genes.

 However, the progeny of this carrier can inherit an unbalanced trisomy.